A personal licence is required by the person responsible for the sale of alcohol from premises. This is in addition to the premises licence.

 The criminal conviction certificate is a basic Criminal Records Disclosure.
-A Basic Disclosure certificate can be obtained from Disclosure Scotland - telephone 0870 609 6006 or visit the Disclosure Scotland website.
+You can contact Basic Disclosure and Barring Service (DBS) by telephone on 03000 200 190 or visit the gov.uk website for more information.

 If the applicant fails to meet the relevant or foreign offences criteria, the licensing authority must notify the Chief Officer of Police for their area.
 The Chief Officer of Police then has 14 days to consider whether, having regard to the nature of the convictions, that the grant of a personal licence would undermine the crime prevention objective.
 If he feels that this is the case he will then issue an objection notice which must be within the 14 day period.
 The licensing authority must then hold a hearing to consider the notice, unless all parties agree that this is unnecessary.

 The council may reject the application if it considers it necessary for the promotion of the crime prevention objective to do so, or grant the application in any other case.

 The Secretary of State has accredited a number of Personal Licence qualifications under the Licensing Act 2003.